dwave-examples/clustering/README.rst

 Clustering
 ==========

+A demo on identifying clusters in a dataset using the D-Wave quantum computer.

+When dealing with large datasets, we do not always have neatly labeled data (i.e. most, if not all, the data could be unlabeled).
+However, all is not lost as we can still extract insights from this data through clustering.

-TODO: talk about how in machine learning how we can get information out of unlabeled data by clustering.
-Example: house square footage and house price data --> clusters of data can indicate different neighbourhoods.
-A boolean vector of tv shows that consumer watches --> close together vectors may indicate the size of a particular demographic.
+For example, when dealing with housing data - namely, square footage and price - we can identify clusters in that data which may be indicative of different neighbourhoods.
+Another example could be having a boolean vector of tv shows that consumers watch; clusters in this data could help identify a particular consumer demographic.

-TODO: if you have a couple labelled pieces of data in your cluster, perhaps you can label the whole cluster with a single labelled member. i.e. we can infer information by clustering data.
+As well, if we do have a couple labelled data points in our data set, we could potentially label the entire cluster (containing said labelled data point) with that same label.

 .. image:: readme_imgs/clustered_plot.png